non/clouseau/README.md

  6. Provide better documentation and intuitions around JVM memory usage.
  7. Provide a "fall back" strategy that avoids `Instrumentation` when unavailable.
  8. Compare different JVMs and JVM versions.
+ 9. Provide more flexible/extensible API for traversing fields.

 ### See Also